skippyr/river-dreams/README.md

 				<li>Download this repository to a directory in your machine.</li>
 				<p>If you have <code>git</code> installed, you can download it in the following command:</p>
 				<pre><code>git clone --depth=1 https://github.com/skippyr/river_dreams ${HOME}/.config/zsh/themes/river_dreams</code></pre>
-				<p>This command will clone this repository to the directory <code>${HOME}/.config/zsh/themes/river_dreams</code>, however fell free to change it in the example.
+				<p>This command will clone this repository to the directory <code>${HOME}/.config/zsh/themes/river_dreams</code>, however fell free to change it when you use the command.
 Just remember the path you have used because you will need it for the next step.
 The flag <code>--depth</code> with value <code>1</code> specifies to <code>git</code> that you only want to download the last commit, instead of the whole commit tree as it does by default.</p>
-				<p>If you do not have <code>git</code> installed, do not worry, as you can also download the repository from GitHub.
+				<p>If you do not have not installed <code>git</code>, you can download the repository from GitHub.
 Just access the page of the project there, click on the <code>Code</code> button on the top of the page, then on <code>Download ZIP</code>.
 This will download a ZIP file, you just have to unzip it in the directory you want it to be.</p>
 				<li>Add a source rule in your ZSH configuration file: <code>${HOME}/.zshrc</code> to source the theme file <code>river_dreams.zsh-theme</code> that is in the root directory of the repository that you have just downloaded.</li>
 				<pre><code>source ~/.config/zsh/themes/river_dreams/river_dreams.zsh-theme</code></pre>
 				<p>If you have chosen other directory in the last step, just change it in the source command.
 Pay attention to use <code>/river_dreams.zsh-theme</code> in the end of the path to include the theme file instead of the directory itself.</p>